gedeck/mistat-code-solutions/IndustrialStatistics/README.md

 Instructions on installing Python and required packages are <a href="../doc/installPython">here</a>.

 These Python packages are used in the code of _Industrial Statistics_:

 - mistat (for access to data sets and additional functionality)
+- matplotlib
 - numpy
 - pandas
 - scipy
 - statsmodels
-- matplotlib==3.6.0
 - seaborn
 - pingouin
 - lifelines
 - dtreeviz
 - svglib
 - pwlf
 - pyDOE2
 - diversipy
-- pydotplus
+- pylibkriging
-- matplotlib
+- inspyred
-- pykriging (this works currently only with Python 3.9)
 - pymc
 - arviz
+- aesara

+The notebook [InstallPackages.ipynb](InstallPackages.ipynb) contains the pip command to install the required packages.
+Note that some of the packages may need to be pinned to specific versions.

 If you have a problem with visualizing the decision tree or creating a network graph, follow the [installation instructions for graphviz in the dtreeviz github site](https://github.com/parrt/dtreeviz).
 On Windows, the problem is usually resolved by adding the path to the graphviz binaries to the PATH system variable.